casualshammy/roadnik/docs/server.md

 # Server documentation

 ## OS
-Roadnik Server is the .NET 6 application so it can be builded for any .NET-supported platform.
-Also, every release contains `ubuntu-18.04` and `windows` binaries.
+Roadnik Server is the .NET 8 application so it can be builded for any .NET-supported platform.
+Also, every github release contains `linux-x64` and `windows-x64` binaries.

 ## Config file
 By default, server looks for `_config.json` file in __parent__ directory (../_config.json).
 Also, you can specify path to config by passing `-c` argument:
 ```bash
 roadnik -c "/path/to/config.json"
 ```
+Or you can specify path to config file using enviroment variable `ROADNIK_CONFIG`.
-Build-in config file is ready to be used.
+Config file in distributive package (github release) is ready to be used as is.

 Config file's options description:
 ```json